Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 The best insurer is one with a high Financial rating.
 This means A+, A or A- rating for financial strength by a third-party reviewing board such as the A.M.
 Best organization.

-Basically what this means to you is they have enough money to pay their claims.
+Basically this means they have enough money to pay their claims.
 They are not going out of business anytime soon.

 Consequently, you don’t want to do business with a poorly rated company.
 If you make a claim, there’s a good chance they may not pay that claim.